legendarycode3/mastering-javaScript-course/README.md

 3.)
 Async / Await:  A better way to handle “asynchronous code” . </br>
-	async and await are modern JavaScript keywords  that provide i.)
+	async and await are modern JavaScript keywords  that provide a cleaner, more readable, synchronous-like syntax for handling asynchronous i.)
 “Async await”:  Is a shortcut for promises( it remove all the extra codes when using promise). </br> ii.) “async” = makes a function return a promise.
 And “async” lets us use await. </br>
 	iii.) “async await” , can only be used with promises. </br>